clusterfudge/boomer/CONTRIBUTING.md

 # How to contribute

-So you want to contribute to Mycroft?
+So you want to contribute to Boomer?
 This should be as easy as possible for you but there are a few things to consider when contributing.
 The following guidelines for contribution should be followed if you want to submit a pull request.

 ## How to prepare

 * You need a [GitHub account](https://github.com/signup/free)
-* Submit an [issue ticket](https://github.com/MycroftAI/mycroft/issues) for your issue if there is no one yet.
+* Submit an [issue ticket](https://github.com/BoomerAI/boomer/issues) for your issue if there is no one yet.
 	* Describe the issue and include steps to reproduce if it's a bug.
 	* Ensure to mention the earliest version that you know is affected.
 * If you are able and want to fix this, fork the repository on GitHub